 - Paying credit card bills more than once a month to prevent balances from climbing too high

-Ideally, you should aim to have at least three to six months’ salary in your emergency fund, but even having $1,000 as a backup is better than no backup at all.
+Ideally, you should aim to have at least six to eight months’ worth of expenses in your emergency fund.
+But even having $1,000 as a backup is better than no backup at all.
 If you’re struggling and can only afford a little each week, setting aside even $10 a week is better than nothing.

-5. Stick to It
+5. Stick to Your Budget

-Monitor Your Credit
+6. Monitor Your Credit Going Forward